msuneela/playwright-api-ui-tests/README.md

 Send notifications (e.g., email, Slack) for test failures or pipeline status.

 github actions should have .yml file to achieve ci/cd pipeline and able to configure according to project needs

+# I have included example yml as playwright.yml for reference in main project folder